 The DHA disputed this and said that because his divorce certificate was issued after he had departed Australia, Mr Singh wasn’t certain whether the divorce had been finalised and he himself initiated this idea.

-Mr Singh then got a new Indian passport made using a new name and date of birth.
+Mr Singh then got a new Indian passport using a different name and date of birth.
 He travelled to Australia on a spouse visa and subsequently became a permanent resident in 2005.
-He used his new identity for Australian citizenship and became a citizen of Australia in 2007.
+He used his new identity to become a citizen of Australia in 2007.

-The Tribunal was told that the identity fraud was discovered after he applied to sponsor his father’s visa in 2009 even though Mr Singh continued to sign all his visa and citizenship applications using his previous name.
+The Tribunal was told that identity fraud was discovered after he applied to sponsor his father’s visa in 2009 as Mr Singh continued to sign all his visa and citizenship applications using his previous name.
 The DHA told the Tribunal that a “forensic analysis” detected the fraud.

 Mr Singh was charged with multiple offences against the Migration and Citizenship Act.
 He pleaded guilty and was sentenced to a total of 500 hours of community service.
 The sentencing magistrate said the identity fraud was first committed in order to obtain a spousal visa, a partner visa, to apply for Australian citizenship and then to sponsor his father’s visa.

-Mr Singh’s second wife testified before the tribunal and the AAT heard that Mr Singh and his second wife divorced in 2012 due to “unforeseen circumstances” and he married for the third time and has two children who are Australian citizens.
+The Tribunal heard that Mr Singh and his second wife divorced in 2012 due to “unforeseen circumstances” and that he married for the third time and has two children who are Australian citizens.

 "Attack on immigration and citizenship process"

 While he did not dispute that he forged an identity, he maintained that it was due to a “bad advice” by a migration agent.
 Several witnesses vouched for Mr Singh’s good character, including his friends and the Tribunal acknowledged that he was “genuinely remorseful” for his offence.